Request for Proposals

 It is the foundation's wish to promote climate research at Columbia University's Lamont-Doherty Earth Observatory and Goddard Institute for Space Studies (NASA) by providing seed money for research projects geared to exploring various climate issues.
 For background information on the Climate Center, please download the document entitled The Center for Climate Research.

 The Climate Center Committee is requesting proposal submissions for climate-related research projects twice a year, in April and October.
-The deadline for the next RFP is Tuesday, April 30, 2013.
-Proposals can be submitted at other times of the year, but are the exception and require a strong justification of the submission date.
+The deadline for the next RFP is Thursday, October 31, 2013.
+Proposals are submitted at other times of the year, but are the rare exception and require a strong justification of the submission date.

 The Climate Center provides money for the following five major purposes (in the order of priority):